quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 #### Examples datasets with repetition

 As shown in the {ref}`xarray-intro` an xarray dimension can be indexed by a `coordinate` variable.
 In this example the `repetitions` dimension is indexed by the `repetitions` xarray coordinate.
-Note that in an xarray dataset, a dimension and a data variables or a coordinate can share the same name.
+Note that in an xarray dataset, a dimension and a data variable or a coordinate can share the same name.
 This might be confusing at first.
-It takes just a bit of dataset manipulation practice to gain the intuition for how it works.
+It takes just a bit of dataset manipulation practice to gain an intuition for how it works.

 ```{code-cell} ipython3
 coord_dims = ("repetitions",)